classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/authorize.net.md

 <br>

-You can toggle the `Authorize.Net Test Mode` option to switch between test and live payment environments for safe integration and real transactions.
+You can use `Authorize.Net Test Mode` to try payments safely.
+Turn off Test Mode to accept real payments from customers.

 ---